-Flying fish chased by seal directly into our hull in the pitch black of night?
+Flying fish chased by seals directly into our hull in the pitch black of night?
 Ba-Bam!
 Batter’s on first.

-An entire school of mackerel ‘boiling’ in the water and flailing against Pristine as the barracudas swarmed and the pelicans dove, waking us in the early dawn light?
+An entire school of mackerel flailing against Pristine as the barracudas swarmed and the pelicans dove, waking us in the early dawn?
 Bam!
 Bam!
 Ba-bam, bam, bam!
 Ba-bam!
 Bam!
 Bam!
 The entire team had a go around the bases.

 Colin leapt in on the action and landed a couple welcome mackerel for bait and a couple less prized barracuda that he returned to the tumult.

-We started our Channel Island tour in Catalina, just 20 miles west of Los Angeles harbor, happy to stop outspending our budget with transient slip fees.
-The quick hop made it an easy and free anchorage for us, but also for the rest of humanity.
+We started our Channel Island tour in Catalina.
+The quick hop made it an easy and free anchorage for us, but also for many others.

 Soon the peaceful anchorage turned into a dinghy Autobahn and I stopped swimming over five feet from the boat to avoid getting churned into chum.

-With 16 rows of empty mooring balls, another two dozen power boats tried to squeeze into the already full anchorage.
+By Saturday, another two dozen boats tried to squeeze into the already full anchorage.

 We watched five of them raft up together, hanging on a single anchor.
 As if on cue, as soon as the afternoon winds came up, the five boats dragged together in a chaotic disaster that nearly took out a sailboat that had been sitting there peacefully for a week.

-After growing increasingly nervous by the proximity of boats filling in near us, one of the well-inebriated ones ignored Colin’s request to avoid our anchor chain, dropped his hook anyway and said with a vague sense of threat that he hoped there ‘Wouldn’t be an issue.’
-His two buddy boats then rafted up to either side, and we briefly considered hailing the harbor master, but thankfully good sense prevailed on the other boats, who ended up in the mooring field.
+After growing increasingly nervous by the proximity of boats filling in near us, one of the well-inebriated Captains ignored Colin’s polite request to avoid our anchor chain, dropped his hook anyway and said with a vague sense of threat that he hoped there ‘Wouldn’t be an issue.’

-Still, we talked through our Plan B scenario if Captain Arrogant dragged, and readied the motor, windlass, and dinghy in case we had to make a fast exit.
-Luckily the winds laid down, his anchor held and his swing radius barely kept his boat from nailing ours, but we didn’t sleep well, and may not try to spend another Saturday night in the Catalina zoo.
+Colin and I talked through our Plan B scenario if our upwind neighbor dragged, and readied the motor, windlass, and dinghy in case we had to make a fast exit.
+Luckily the winds laid down, his anchor held and his swing radius kept his boat from nailing ours, but we didn’t sleep well.

 Fair winds and following seas.